greggoryhogan/client-manager-quickbooks-addon/README.md

 # Client Manager

-A child theme of twentytwenty that manages clients and tracks logged hours.
-Create clients, categorize hours based on client access, summarize time billed, and give access to your client to review monthly hours.
+Client Manager allows you to create clients and sub-clients, and tracks logged hours for each client on an hourly-billing cycle.
+The frontend allows the client to log in and view a summary of the hours billed that month.

-This functionality is based on [The Events Calendar](https://theeventscalendar.com/) and changing 'events' to 'hours.'
+This functionality is based on [The Events Calendar](https://theeventscalendar.com/) and the plugin is required to function.

 In order to use this theme, define the following in wp-config:

-// Admin credentials for logging in from the frontend

-* define('ADMIN_LOGIN_PIN','PICKAPIN');
+* define('ADMIN_LOGIN_PIN','PICKAPIN'); //Allows you to log in and view all your hours for the month
-* define('ADMIN_ID','THE ID OF THE ADMINISTRATOR WHO LOGS IN');
+* define('ADMIN_ID','THE ID OF THE ADMINISTRATOR WHO LOGS IN'); //Sets the id of the admin when logging in on the front end

-// SMTP Credentials so we aren't relying on the server to send emails

-* define('SMTP_HOST','host.youremail.com');
-* define('SMTP_FROM','YOUR NAME');
-* define('SMTP_EMAIL','sample@sample.com');
-* define('SMTP_PASSWORD','YOUR PASSWORD');
-* define('SMTP_PORT','587');

-### TODO:
+TODO:

-* Separate functionality from child theme (aka this should be a plugin)
-* Add options page rather than setting definitions as
+* Add options page rather than setting definitions in wp-config